kritikmodi/kritikmodi/README.md

 ---

-I like innovate and code.
+I like to innovate and code.
 I'm currently learning Data Structures and Algorithms alongside working on projects based around Deep Learning, NLP and backend development! :wink:

  💬 Ask me about Android and Web Development, Machine Learning, Cloud-Native development and basically any software development based concept!